 Clickjacking is a portmanteau of the words click and hijacking.
 Put simply, it’s a method used to trick web users to click on an embedded link.
-The real link is usually either hidden or obscured in some manner, sometimes by an overlay or other technical element which the user isn’t aware of.
+The real link is usually either hidden or obscured in some manner, sometimes by an overlay or other technical element that the user isn’t aware of.

-The use of clickjacking is often found in malware apps, but can also be found on websites, browser extensions and other online platforms.
+The use of clickjacking is often found in malware apps, but can also be found on websites, browser extensions, and other online platforms.

 Clickjacking can be used for many purposes including: